raquo/Airstream/README.md

 #### Airstream's Approach

 Airstream aspires to replicate the feel of native exception handling in FRP.
-However, whereas in imperative code we _want_ Scala to propagate exceptions up the call stack, in Airstream we instead want to propagate errors in observables to their observers and dependent observables.
+However, whereas in imperative code we typically want to propagate exceptions up the call stack, in Airstream we instead want to propagate errors in observables to their observers and dependent observables.

-Think about it this way: in imperative code, you call a function which can throw, and you can either handle it or decide to let your caller handle it, and so on, recursively.
-In Airstream, you make an observable that depends on another observable which can throw.
-So you can either handle it, or let any downstream observables or observers handle it.
+Think about it this way: in imperative code, you call a function which can throw, and you can either handle the error or decide to let your caller handle it, and so on, recursively.
+In Airstream, you make an observable that depends on another observable which can "throw".
+So you can either handle the error, or let any downstream observables or observers handle it.

 This FRP adaptation of classic exception handling is somewhat similar to the approach of Scala.rx, however since Airstream offers a unified reactive system, we have to adjust this basic idea to support event streams as well.

-To contrast our approach with conventional streaming libraries, where they see a failed _stream_, we only see a failed _value_, generally expecting the next emitted value to work fine.
+To contrast our approach with conventional streaming libraries: where they see a failed _stream_, we only see a failed _value_, generally expecting the next emitted value to work fine.
 This is similar to plain Scala exceptions: if a function throws an exception, it does not suddenly become broken forever.
 You can call it again with perhaps a different value, and it will perhaps not fail that time.
 Yes, if such an exception produces invalid state, you as a programmer need to address it.
 Same in Airstream.
 We give you the tools (more on this below), you do the work, because you're the only one who knows _how_.

 We elaborate on the call stack analogy in the subsection [Errors Multiply](#errors-multiply) below.

-#### Error propagation
+#### Error Propagation

 Airstream does not complete or terminate observables on error.
 Instead, we essentially propagate error values the same way we propagate normal values.
 Each Observer and InternalObserver has `onNext(A)` and `onError(Throwable)` methods defined, so both observables and observers are capable of accepting error values as inputs.